cloydlau/webgl-fluid/README.md

 ## Features

-- Hover to activate by default, can also be Click
+- Hover to activate by default, can also be click
+- Control whether to trigger multiple random splats initially and automatically (at intervals)
+- Set the splats' count
 - Background image
-- Control whether to trigger multiple random splats initially
-- Control initial splats count

 <br>